Arduino

 https://github.com/stm32duino/BoardManagerFiles/raw/main/package_stmicroelectronics_index.json

-After the URLs have been added we can now add the board.
+After the URLs have been added we can now add the "board".
 Select the Board Manager Icon from the side menu and search for duelink then click Install.

 Finally we need to select the newly install board.
 Under Tools select Board:, then select DUELink.